compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step5.md

 ## Closures

-What should the result of eval on a lambda be?
+We've given a way to evaluate a lambda applied to an expression, but what should the result of `eval` on just a lambda be?

-We mentioned in an earlier step that a function is a type of value, so we'll need to add a new value type to represent lambdas.
-This should be a pair of the name and an expression (not a value!).
+In an earlier step, we mentioned that a function is a type of value, so we'll need to add a new value type to represent lambdas.
+This should be a pair of the name and an expression.

 But, if we try to apply a lambda value to some other value, we might not get the right result.